Page

 How ARC EoE is involving the public

 We have public contributor roles in groups and committees that oversee the planning and organisation of ARC EoE.
 This includes the Public, Community, Involvement, Engagement and Participation Group (PCIEP Group) who over see our approach to public involvement across the ARC.
+The Public Involvement Hub work with our early career researcher ARC EoE Fellows to build experience in public and patient involvement.
 Our researchers involve the public in the research they carry out.
 This includes in the ways outlined above.
 Public contributors are offered reimbursement for their time and expenses covered.

 Our researchers are also working to engage with people who live in different communities across the East of England, including Peterborough and Fenland, Great Yarmouth and Waveney, Stevenage and Thurrock, so we can understand better what the needs of these communities are and work to make sure our research makes a positive difference to the lives of the people who live there.